BSG-Africa/blog/_posts/2016-04-08-a-demo-project-for-our-new-graduate-developers.md

 #### Principles

 We emphasised the importance continuous integration and continuous delivery.
-The first tasks were focussed on setting up a build pipeline in Jenkins that is able to release to our staging server in one click using Docker images.
+The first tasks were focused on setting up a build pipeline in Jenkins that is able to release to our staging server in one click using Docker images.
 The system has to be ready to deploy at all times.